Eleonore Staimer: Diplomatic service

 In January 1958 she switched to the diplomatic service, sent as the East German permanent representative to Belgrade.
 Yugoslavia had become politically distanced from the Soviet Union during the 1950s, and the diplomatic relationship between Yugoslavia and the Soviet Union's central European "allies" was a correspondingly low-key affair.
 During the 1960s a slow and tentative rapprochement began, however, and in October 1966 Eleonore Staimer became East Germany's first ever ambassador to Yugoslavia, remaining in the post till February 1969.
 Her next posting was back in Berlin where she worked at the Ministry for Foreign Affairs till October 1970.

 Later years

 In November 1970 she became deputy director of the East German travel office, with her responsibilities focused on relationships with foreign travellers, publicity work and market research.

 She retired in 1975, following which she became actively engaged as a member of the Berlin committee of Anti-fascist resistance fighters, a heavily politicised patriotic-nationalistic organisation with close links to the ruling party.
+She was cremated and buried with her mother in the Pergolenweg section of Berlin's Friedrichsfelde Cemetery.